maeager/Agilent2Dicom/README.md

 ## Contribution guidelines ##

 * Writing tests

+New example FDF image types should have:

+* a 'run_<type>' routine that converts the FDF folder to DICOM and converts the DICOMs to Nifti;
+* a check_<type>' routine that displays the dimensions of the dicom and nifti files;
+* a test_<type> routine that runs dciodvfy on the Dicom files;
+* [optional] a view_ routine for mrview and fslview to show the DICOM or NIFTI images

 * Code review

 * Other guidelines

 ## Who do I talk to? ##